 </script>

-That said, not all directories support custom schema markup in their listing forms.
-However, having it on your own website creates a reference point that directories can validate against.
-The more consistent your structured data is across all platforms, the higher your integrity score.
+Not all directories support custom schema markup in their listing forms.
+But having it on your own website creates a reference point that directories can validate against.
+The more consistent your structured data is across platforms, the higher your integrity score.

-So, what’s next?
-Once you’ve got your NAP data standardized and your structured data in place, you need to think about cross-platform synchronization.
-This is the process of ensuring that updates to your business information propagate across all directories and citation sources simultaneously.
-In 2026, manual updates are increasingly being replaced by API integrations and centralized management platforms.
+Once you’ve standardized your NAP data and added your structured data, think about cross-platform synchronization.
+This is how you make sure updates to your business information propagate across all directories and citation sources at the same time.
+In 2026, manual updates are giving way to API integrations and centralized management platforms.

-Tools like Yext, BrightLocal, and Moz Local have made this easier, but they’re not perfect.
-These platforms claim to sync your data across hundreds of directories, but in practice, there are always outliers—directories that don’t accept automated submissions or require manual verification.
-The key is to identify which directories matter most for your industry and location, then prioritize synchronization efforts because of this.
+Tools like Yext, BrightLocal, and Moz Local make this easier, but they’re not perfect.
+They claim to sync your data across hundreds of directories, but in practice there are always outliers: directories that don’t accept automated submissions or require manual verification.
+The trick is to work out which directories matter most for your industry and location, then prioritize those.

 My experience with cross-platform synchronization has taught me that it’s better to be perfectly accurate on 20 high-authority directories than inconsistently present on 200 low-quality ones.
 Quality over quantity applies here more than anywhere else.
 Focus on directories with high domain authority, strong local presence, and active user bases.